 And the vague idea that homeschooling was somehow “better” was not enough to sustain me through the difficult days ahead.

-While homeschooling has its share of awesome moments, your first year or two can also be seriously challenging.
+While homeschooling has its share of awesome moments, your first year or two can be HARD.

 Homeschooling goes against the mainstream.
 Especially if you encounter regular opposition to your choice to homeschool (grandparents, anyone?), you will probably regularly question whether or not you are ruining your child’s chances at a healthy adult life.